Digital Factory Simulator (DFS)

 Installation

-Windows
+- Windows

-- Extract the ZIP file to a folder of your choice.
+- Download the ZIP file and extract it to a folder of your choice

 - Double-click